The Fujifilm X-T5 shrinks while adding advanced photo features

 Fujifilm

 You can expect the X-T5 to start hitting store shelves in late for $1,699, body only.
 A kit featuring the FUJINON XF18-55mm F2.8-4 R LM OIS will cost $2,099, and an upgraded kit with the FUJINON XF16-80mm F4 R OIS WR will cost $2,199.
-We’re looking forward to putting together a full review when official retail models are available.
+We’re forward to putting together a full review when official models are available.

 The post The Fujifilm X-T5 shrinks while adding advanced photo features appeared first on Popular Photography.